Builtable/Builtable.io/_posts/workshops/2018-06-29-copywriting.markdown

 Having the same problem?
 Worry no more, as [SEO Hacker](https://seo-hacker.net) founder and head honcho [Sean Si](https://seansi.org/), along with [Sigil](https://sigilbrand.com/) CEO and copywriting expert Vince Figueroa bring you Copywriting 101 Workshop: Making More Money Passively from the Digital World!

-Join us on this June 20, 2018 at Builtable, as they will provide you with valuable insights on becoming a better writer, along with some enriching activities that will help sharpen your craft.
+Join us on this workshop at Builtable, as they will provide you with valuable insights on becoming a better writer, along with some enriching activities that will help sharpen your craft.
 Dinner is on us too!

 **PROGRAM:**